h8d13/KADEBOOT/README.md

 > Variant is optional, can be left empty.
 Applies for the current sudo user by default.

-Using vim you can use insert to edit, ESC to enter command mode and :wq to write changes.
-You can also go through some of the rest of the code as there might be some programs you want to add/remove.

-Make exec sudo chmod +x post Then run: sudo ./post
+Then run: sudo ./post

-THis will restart one last time. and you are done !
+After our script it will restart one last time.
+And you are done !